ShaunakSen/M101JS/readme.txt

 i.e if we have diff servers, data might get transferred from server to server to provide fault tolerance This is not affected by SE

-It DOES NOT affect API that db presents to thr programmer
+It DOES NOT affect API that db presents to the programmer

 So it is same for MMAP and WiredTiger